smithasutar/ZenZone/README.md

 **ZenZone – AI Therapy Companion**

-ZenZone is a simple chat web application that provides supportive conversations through an AI therapy companion.
+ZenZone is a simple chat web application that provides supportive conversations through an AI therapy companion (through FastAPI).
 It is designed for general mental wellness support, not as a replacement for professional care.

 🚀 Features